Path integral formulation: Quantum action principle

 which means change basis back to q at a later time.

 This is not very different from just ordinary time evolution: the H factor contains all the dynamical information – it pushes the state forward in time.
 The first part and the last part are just Fourier transforms to change to a pure q basis from an intermediate p basis.

 Another way of saying this is that since the Hamiltonian is naturally a function of p and q, exponentiating this quantity and changing basis from p to q at each step allows the matrix element of H to be expressed as a simple function along each path.
 This function is the quantum analog of the classical action.
 This observation is due to Paul Dirac.

 Dirac further noted that one could square the time-evolution operator in the S representation:

 and this gives the time-evolution operator between time t and time t + 2ε.
 While in the H representation the quantity that is being summed over the intermediate states is an obscure matrix element, in the S representation it is reinterpreted as a quantity associated to the path.
 In the limit that one takes a large power of this operator, one reconstructs the full quantum evolution between two states, the early one with a fixed value of q(0) and the later one with a fixed value of q(t).
 The result is a sum over paths with a phase, which is the quantum action.

+Classical limit

-Crucially, Dirac identified in this article the deep quantum-mechanical reason for the principle of least action controlling the classical limit (see quotation box).
+Crucially, Dirac identified the effect of the classical limit on the quantum form of the action principle:

+That is, in the limit of action that is large compared to the Planck constant ħ – the classical limit – the path integral is dominated by solutions that are in the neighborhood of stationary points of the action.
+The classical path arises naturally in the classical limit.

 Feynman's interpretation

 Dirac's work did not provide a precise prescription to calculate the sum over paths, and he did not show that one could recover the Schrödinger equation or the canonical commutation relations from this rule.
 This was done by Feynman.
-That is, the classical path arises naturally in the classical limit.

 Feynman showed that Dirac's quantum action was, for most cases of interest, simply equal to the classical action, appropriately discretized.
 This means that the classical action is the phase acquired by quantum evolution between two fixed endpoints.
 He proposed to recover all of quantum mechanics from the following postulates: